alan2545/test2/README.md

 - The start of billion dollar companies apple and google
 - Xerox companany - created photocopier machines
     - Made gui interface
-     - did not know how amaIng this was
+     - did not know how amazing this was
 - Apple and microsoft saw it and stole it
   -Bill Gates and Steve jobs went to this company as kids and were able to see and utilitze this interface for their own countries.